CropModelingPlatform/Optim_management/README.md

-# Optimal sowing dates estimation
+# Optim Management

-A package to estimate optimal sowing dates from crop yield time series
+A package to estimate optimal agricultural practices from srop models outputs

 ## Install